aws/amazon-ecs-cli/README.md

-__✨ The [ECS CLI v2](https://github.com/aws/amazon-ecs-cli-v2) is now in preview: a new way to develop, release and operate your container apps on ECS__
+__✨ The [AWS Copilot CLI](https://github.com/aws/copilot-cli) is now in preview: a new way to build, release and operate your container apps on ECS and Fargate__

 <details>
-<summary>Learn more about the ECS CLI V2</summary>
+<summary>Learn more about the AWS Copilot CLI</summary>

-The [ECS CLI v2](https://github.com/aws/amazon-ecs-cli-v2) is a brand new CLI focused on the full developer experience of building, deploying and operating your containerized apps.
-From helping manage all of your infrastructure, to setting up CD Pipelines, the V2 is here to help.
-The [ECS CLI v2](https://github.com/aws/amazon-ecs-cli-v2) is still in preview and quite different from V1, but we'd love your feedback!
-For more info on V2, V1 and how these projects are being developed [check out our V2 proposal](https://github.com/aws/containers-roadmap/issues/513).
+The [AWS Copilot CLI](https://github.com/aws/copilot-cli) is a brand new CLI focused on the full developer experience of building, deploying and operating your containerized apps.
+From helping manage all of your infrastructure, to setting up CD Pipelines, `copilot` is here to help.
+[AWS Copilot](https://github.com/aws/copilot-cli) is in preview and quite different from the ECS CLI, but we'd love your feedback!
+To learn more about AWS Copilot, check out the [wiki](https://github.com/aws/copilot-cli/wiki).
 </details>